 In Table 9, the error between forecasted and actual values is compared using the root mean squared error (RMSE).
 The independent variables used are named in the second row of the table.
-RMSE using flow data appear in the left-hand portion of the table, while RMSE using other variables appear in the right-hand portion.
-The first difference of unemployment rate (Δu) as a dependent variable is also estimated in Table 9. Δu can be considered as the net amount of all the flow data.
-In addition, Δu can be considered a variable that captures the speed limit effect.
+RMSE using flow data appear on the left-hand portion of the table, while RMSE using other variables appear on the right-hand portion.
+The first difference of unemployment rate (Δu) as dependent variable is also estimated in Table 9. Δu can be considered as the net amount of all the flow data.
+In addition, Δu can be also considered to be a variable which captures the speed limit effect.

-In all instances, forecasting performances for CPI, trimmed-mean CPI, and GDPDEF were improved by using flow data instead of the unemployment rate (u).
-Moreover, flow data outperformed the gap between the equilibrium unemployment rate and the unemployment rate (ugap), the first difference of the unemployment rate (Δu) , and the output gap (gdpgap1, gdpgap2).
-In particular, the ue flow generally performed well in forecasting CPI and GDPDEF.
+In all instances, forecasting performances for CPI, trimmed CPI, and GDPDEF were improved by using flow data instead of the unemployment rate (u).
+Moreover, flow data also outperformed the gap between the equilibrium unemployment rate and the unemployment rate (ugap), the first difference of unemployment rate (Δu) and output gap (gdpgap1, gdpgap2).
+In particular, ue flow generally performed well in forecasting CPI and GDPDEF.
 Likewise, cases using the flows of women (fue) performed well in forecasting CPI.
-However, the results also show that, in forecasting trimmed-mean CPI, predictive performance can be improved by using feu flows instead of fue flows, depending on the forecast period.
+However, the results also show that, in forecasting trimmed CPI, predictive performance can be improved by using feu flows instead of fue flows, depending on the forecast period.